 Encouraging investigative reporting in the Tamil language media is a question not only of developing skills, but also of limiting risks and deepening awareness of where investigative stories can come from.

-“With the conflict’s legacy playing such a prominent part of the Tamil public’s conversation, its often hard for reporters to extend their research into other areas,” says David.
+“With the conflict’s legacy playing such a prominent part of the Tamil public’s conversation, it's often hard for reporters to extend their research into other areas,” says David.
 “But we at the Foundation are here to encourage a widening of coverage, helping reporters push into areas of wider public concern, in education, heath, consumer rights and every day abuses of power.”

 The Jaffna visit is part of the ongoing 2015-16 Sri Lanka Inquirer project, backed by the UK Foreign and Commonwealth Office.
 The project will be hosting investigative journalism workshops in autumn, 2015, in Kandi, Jaffna, Galle and Colombo for print, radio, TV and online reporters and will be followed by an all-island award for the best investigative stories.